team10nb/i-can-sort/src/components/InputTable/InputTable.md

 ###  **Introduction**

 Input table is used for store the lagal input, illegal input, and their result.
-It is the component of InputTutorial.
+It is the component of CorrectnessIntroduction.

 ###  **Import**